ruimarinho/mota/README.md

 ![build status](https://github.com/ruimarinho/shelly-updater/workflows/Tests/badge.svg?branch=master)

-`shelly-updater` is a [Shelly](https://shelly.cloud) device firmware updater based on zeroconf (or bonjour) discovery for local networks using their built-in Over-The-Air update interface.
+`shelly-updater` is a [Shelly](https://shelly.cloud) device firmware updater based on zeroconf (or bonjour) discovery for local networks using the built-in Over-The-Air (OTA) update interface.
 It is suited for network setups where IoT devices do not have internet connectivity.

 ## Background